Gottorf Castle, Renaissance castle and museum complex in Schleswig, Germany.

 The rooms display religious sculptures and artworks collected over centuries, showing how art and craftsmanship changed across different periods in this region.
 These pieces sit within the castle's own historic spaces, making the setting part of the experience.

-Inside the castle sits the Gottorf Globe, a hollow sphere from the 17th century that represents one of the earliest attempts to mechanically show how the heavens move.
-This unusual device shows how people once tried to map out the cosmos.
+The castle holds the Gottorf Globe, a hollow sphere from the 17th century large enough for people to sit inside and watch a representation of the night sky.
+It stands as one of the earliest mechanical attempts to show how the heavens move.

 The community of curious travelers